dusrdev/Sharpify/src/Sharpify.CommandLineInterface/README.md

 ### Custom Parsing

-`Parser` is a static class that provides the functionality of parsing inputs to `Arguments`, it also has a function of parsing an input such as string (or `ReadOnlySpan<char>`) to a `List<string>`, it is efficient and different than `string.Split()` since it splits both on space and quotes, giving quotes priority, so that whatever is within quotes, will remain a single string, regardless of how many spaces there are inside.
-This can be especially important if you need perhaps file names that could contain spaces, or any other text.
+`Parser` is a static class that provides the functionality of mapping inputs to an `Arguments` object, it also has a function of parsing an input such as string (or `ReadOnlySpan<char>`) to a `List<string>`, it is efficient and different than `string.Split()` since it splits both on space and quotes, giving quotes priority, so that whatever is within quotes, will remain a single string, regardless of how many spaces there are inside.
+This can be especially important if you need file names that could contain spaces, or any other text.

-`Parser` also has overloads for parsing arguments that configure a `StringComparer`, by default a `CurrentCultureIgnoreCase` is used, but whatever you prefer can be used instead.
+`Parser` also has overloads for mapping arguments that configure a `StringComparer`, by default a `StringComparer.OrdinalIgnoreCase` is used, but whatever you prefer can be used instead.

 ### Overloads of `CliRunner.RunAsync`

-`CliRunner.RunAsync` has overloads for `ReadOnlySpan<char>` (string), `ReadOnlySpan<string>` (array), and `Arguments` giving you full control over your input, and even custom parsing.
+`CliRunner.RunAsync` has overloads for `ReadOnlySpan<char>` (string), `IList<string>` (direct cast from `string[]` or `List<string>`), and `Arguments`, giving you full control over your input, and even custom parsing.

 ## Contact